-The research center at Dhanbad Nova is the largest such facility on Mars, and hosts a wide variety of governmentfunded initiatives and regional research wings.
-Historically, it's been a source of many important technological developments.
-The anti-cancer regimens available aboard every Martian ship were developed here, as were water reclamation techniques in wide use today-and the beginnings of the Epstein Drive at Masstech.

-Today, Dhanbad Nova remains a hub of important research, but also has the standard complement of Martian hotels with all the imagined decadence of Earth.
+The research center at Dhanbad Nova remains one of the largest on Mars, host to a wide variety of governmentfunded initiatives and regional research wings.
+The anticancer regimens available aboard every Martian ship were developed here, as were water reclamation techniques in wide use today and the beginnings of the Epstein Drive at Masstech.
+Today, Dhanbad Nova is still a hub of research, but has the standard complement of Martian hotels with all the supposed decadence of an Earther-fancy soaps, large baths, fluffy towels.
 Visitors to the research facilities can enjoy all the luxuries of home, no matter where they hail from-and they hail from everywhere.
-Powerful conglomerates like Masstech and interplanetary industrial concerns such as Kwikowski Mutual Interest Group maintain a large stake in the laboratories of Dhanbad Nova.
-Their corporate facilities occupy many levels both above and below the surface, between the noodle bars and the other evidence of older colonization.
+Powerful conglomerates such as Masstech and interplanetary concerns such as Kwikowski Mutual Interest Group maintain large stakes in the laboratories of Dhanbad Nova.
+Their corporate structures occupy massive levels both above and below the surface, between the noodle bars and the other evidence of ancient colonization.